maddie480/RandomStuffWebsite/README.md

 - `category` is the GameBanana mod category ID to filter on (optional), this is returned by [the GameBanana categories list API](#gamebanana-categories-list-api).
 For example `944`
 - `page` is the page to get, first page being 1 (optional, default is 1).
 Each page contains 20 elements.

 The output format is the same as the GameBanana search API, [see the previous section](#the-gamebanana-search-api).
+You also get the total amount of mods in the list, as a `X-Total-Count` header.

 You can pass `full=true` to the API to get the full info on mods instead of just their IDs, **in JSON**.
 The format is also the same as the GameBanana search API with `full=true`.